verrazzano/docs/content/en/docs/quickstart/_index.md

    Installation logs will be streamed to the command window until the installation has completed or until the default timeout (30m) has been reached.

-**NOTE:** For some applications, the Kiali console may show warning for objects that replicate hostname/port configurations across multiple IngressTraits.
+**NOTE:** For some applications, the Kiali console may show warnings for objects that replicate hostname/port configurations across multiple IngressTraits.
 These warnings do not impact functionality and can be suppressed with the following [component override]({{< relref "docs/guides/app-deployment/application-deployment-guide.md#suppress-kiali-console-warnings" >}}).

 ## Deploy an example application